Nandaka/PixivUtil2/readme.txt

 checkUpdatedLimit     ==> Jump to the next member id if already see n-number of
                           previously downloaded images.
-			              alwaysCheckFileSize must be set to False. createmangadir  ==> Create a directory if the imageMode is manga.
-The directory is created by splitting the image_id by '_pxx' pattern.
+			              alwaysCheckFileSize must be set to False. downloadListDirectory ==> set directory for download-lists needed for createDownloadLists and IrfanView-Handling
-                    This setting is depended on %urlFilename% format. downloadListDirectory ==> set directory for download-lists needed for createDownloadLists and IrfanView-Handling
+	                      If leaved blank it will create download-lists in pixivUtil-directory. downloadavatar  ==> set to 'True' to download the member avatar as 'folder.jpg'

-	                      If leaved blank it will create download-lists in pixivUtil-directory. downloadavatar  ==> set to 'True' to download the member avatar as 'folder.jpg' usetagsasdir 	==> Append the query tags in tagslist.txt to the root directory as save folder. useblacklisttags==> Skip image if containing blacklisted tags.
+useblacklisttags==> Skip image if containing blacklisted tags.
                     The list is taken from blacklist_tags.txt, each tags is separated by new line.